‘The Young And The Restless’ Star Surprises Fans With Unruly COVID-19 Hairdo

 “Made me smile too.
 All of us are probably sporting the COVID-19 hairstyles these days.
 LOL.
 Eric, you and your family stay safe.
 God bless you,” a second viewer replied.

 “Thank you for your good spirits and humor, Eric.
 I think I have the same COVID hair!
 God Bless.
 I am loving the classic episodes and looking forward to Y&R’s return.
-Stay well,” declared a third devotee of the actor, who alluded to the show’s recent theme weeks that aired after it ran out of new storylines due to shutting down production in mid-March.
+Stay well,” declared a third fan of the actor, who alluded to the show’s recent theme weeks that have aired since the show’s creators stopped shooting new episodes.

 “Brought a smile to my face, just as I needed one.
 You look great!!!” a fourth viewer gushed.

-The Inquisitr previously reported that Braeden indicated that he is ready and willing to get back to work with health precautions in place sometime in the future.
+The Inquisitr previously reported that Braeden indicated that he is ready and willing to get back to work sometime in the future, provided there are health precautions in place.